About Fairtrade in Aberdeen

 Each year the Aberdeen Fairtrade Steering Group will work with a Fairtrade Flagship Employer.
-NorthLink Ferries are the Aberdeen Fairtrade Flagship Employer for 2015.
+NorthLink Ferries are the current Aberdeen Fairtrade Flagship Employer.

 The Fairtrade Schools Award is a campaign that gives primary and secondary school students the opportunity to develop their knowledge and understanding of global issues and the solution that Fairtrade is for so many farmers and workers in marginalised conditions across the globe.There are three stages to the award, FairAware, FairActive and FairAchiever.
 The following city schools have achieved Fairtrade school accreditation from the Fairtrade Foundation:

 Fair Achiever - (formerly Fairtrade School)

 - Albyn School

 Fair Trade studies and activities link in well with the Curriculum for Excellence in themes such as enterprise, citizenship, sustainable development and international education.
 In total 32 schools are registered with the Fairtrade Schools programme.

 Over 500 entries were submitted to an Aberdeen School Fairtrade Competition which was held at the start of 2014.
 The 4 winning school entries were from: